AppiePau/devshed/Documentation/Documentation.md

 ### FirstRowContainsHeaders (default false)
 This option is for both writing and reading.
 The first line will contain the header names of the defined columns.
 By default the names will be the reflected property names, which can be overridden.

 When a custom header name is required, it can be overruled with the HeaderName property.
-More on this in the ‘CsvColumn definitions’ section.
+More on this in the 'CsvColumn definitions' section.

 When reading a file with this option on, the reader expects the first line to be filled with header names as quoted strings.
 The names must match either the reflected name or the custom name.
 If no header names are specified, the reader works index based.